mar08049/Travlr/notes.md

 O = completed
 *Current Problems*
 For User/:id/trip/:id/edit, route reads user id correctly in (/users/5) but when selecting a trip, route changes to /users/3/trips/7. why?

+Cannot differentiate between @trip's when attempting to "show" or "edit"

 *Routes*